-As an AIM listed company, Yü Group PLC is not required to comply with Schedule 8 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008.
-The content of this report is unaudited unless stated.
+As an AIM listed company, Yü Group PLC is is aligned with the short, medium and not required to comply with Schedule 8 of long-term performance of the Group the Large and Medium-sized Companies and preserves an appropriate balance of and Groups (Accounts and Reports) remuneration and shareholder value.
+The Regulations 2008.
+The content of this policy also considers environmental, social report is unaudited unless stated.